 Staff

-All full-time and part-time staff (but not student employees) are granted a license to use the full suite of Adobe Creative Cloud products.
+All full-time staff, part-time staff and student employees are granted an Adobe All Apps Pro license.
 Once a person has been designated with the "worker" status by HR in Workday, they will be granted a license within 48 hours.
-Staff are able to use and install Adobe products on a maximum of 2 devices.
-This limit includes personal and university-owned devices but does not include university-owned devices designated as "shared use" such as a computer lab.

 Faculty

-All designations of faculty members (full time, part time, associate, adjunct etc.) are granted a license to use the full suite of Adobe Creative Cloud products.
+All designations of faculty members (full time, part time, associate, adjunct etc.) are granted an Adobe All Apps Pro license.
 Once a person has been designated with the "worker" status by HR in Workday, they will be granted a license within 48 hours.
-Faculty are able to use and install Adobe products on a maximum of 2 devices.
-This limit includes personal and university-owned devices but does not include university-owned devices designated as "shared use" such as a computer lab.

 Students